 In conclusion, there is really only one answer to how to get a fast and easy credit card without generating high debts: one must always opt to pay the maximum possible percentage of credit in debt at the end of each month, preferably 100%.

 Is it possible to apply for an online credit card?

-Yes, it is possible.
+Yes, it is.
 In fact, applying for an online credit card is a simple process.
-Many of these online credit cards are free cards that any consumer can order safely through the Internet.
+Many of these online credit cards don’t have annual fees and any consumer can order them safely through the Internet.